FFmpeg Guide - How to Reduce Video File Size with FFmpeg

 1. Set up FFmpeg on Windows, macOS, or Linux

-Download FFmpeg and finish the setup process on your computer.
+If you haven't installed FFmpeg on your computer, here's how to download FFmpeg and finish the setup process on your computer.
 For Windows users, Windows Powershell is recommended over Command-Line.
 Open Windows Powershell from the start menu, and start with the compression command-line in FFmpeg.

 2. Input video compression command-line